-- honest and ethical conduct, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships; - full, fair, accurate, timely and understandable disclosure in our SEC reports and other public communications; - compliance with applicable governmental laws, rules and regulations; - prompt internal reporting of violations of the code to appropriate persons identified in the code; and - accountability for adherence to the code of business conduct and ethics.
+- honest and ethical conduct, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships; - full, fair, accurate, timely and understandable disclosure in the reports and documents the Company files with, or submits to, the SEC and in other public communications made by the Company; - compliance with applicable governmental laws, rules and regulations; - the prompt internal reporting to the appropriate person of violations of the code of business conduct and ethics; and - accountability for adherence to the code of business conduct and ethics.

-Any waiver of the code of business conduct and ethics for our executive officers or directors must be approved by the Board or a committee of the Board, and any such waiver shall be promptly disclosed to stockholders.
+Any waiver of the code of business conduct and ethics for our executive officers or directors must be approved by the Board, and any such waiver shall be promptly disclosed to stockholders.